dcanetma/danielcanet-site/source/index.md

         <b>Carrefour</b>, <b>Lacoste</b>, <b>Hangar.org</b>, <b>Volkswagen</b>, <b>Amnesty International</b>, <b>Coca-Cola</b>, <b>Bodegas Martín
         Códax</b>, <b>CREAF</b> and more. </p>
     <p>Daniel has been working as <b>Product & Engineering manager for internet products and companies</b> for almost two decades.
 He also <b>founded a successful web development studio and a marketing & communication agency</b>.
 Passionate about product development, web programming, the open-source
-        movement, <b>technical writing and documentation, best practices, API-first and the API landscape</b>, agile methodologies, science and math, design systems and the use of storytelling to build successful software experiences.
+        movement, <b>technical writing and documentation, best practices, API-first and the API landscape</b>, agile methodologies, data analysis, science and math, design systems and the use of data and storytelling to build together successful software experiences.
         <b>Enthusiastic about projects that have a positive impact</b> on education, nature, health, culture and local communities.
     </p>
     <p style="display:none">Spent his early professional years on a national company using proprietary technologies from <b>IBM</b>